 First, we tackled these ocean theme preschool activities.

 I love how they allow the students to apply what they are learning in a fun, interactive way.
 Since they are in a notebook, it is easy for the students to go back to them and “review” their learning.

 Megan Hayes-Golding has a very informative post about using an interactive notebook.

 What do You Teach Preschoolers about the Ocean?

 Don’t you love when a random grab at the library turns into a gold mine?
 We picked up Discover Science: Ocean and Seas and have fallen in love with it.

-As we have read we have also been recording our thinking and attempting to draw pictures of it to help us visualize.
-Before we start up reading again, we always go back and read our chart.
+As we read, we have been recording our thinking and attempting to draw pictures of it to help us visualize.
+Before we start reading again, we always go back and read our chart.

 Today I decided it was time to let them apply what we have learned.